openstack/openstack-ansible/doc/source/install-guide/configure-hostlist.rst

    Replace ``*_IP_ADDRESS`` with the IP address of the ``br-mgmt`` container management bridge on each network target host.

+   Providing more than one network host in the ``network_hosts`` block will enable `L3HA support using VRRP`_ in the neutron-agent containers.

+.. _L3HA support using VRRP: http://docs.openstack.org/liberty/networking-guide/scenario_l3ha_lb.html

 #.
 Configure a list containing at least one compute target host in the
    ``compute_hosts`` section: